rynmdk/ryanmaddock.dev/index.md

 title: Home
 layout: home
 ---

-# 👋 Welcome to ryanmaddock.dev

-Hi, I’m **Ryan Maddock** – follow me on my journey to become a ServiceNow developer.
+Hi 👋🏻, I’m **Ryan Maddock** – follow me on my journey to become a ServiceNow developer.

 This site is where I share:
 - 🔧 **Development insights** – tips, tricks, and techniques for working with ServiceNow